sinequa/sba-angular/docs/modules/components/results-view.md

 this.resultsViewService.selectResultsViewName("grid");
 ```

-Behind the scene, the service performs a series actions:
+Behind the scene, the service performs a series of actions:

 - Emit a `before-select` event (which can be caught by subscribing to `this.resultsViewService.events`).
 It is possible to trigger custom actions when this event is fired and tell the service to wait for these actions to complete before actually going to the next step: Simply add 1 (or more) `Promise` to the event object (`event.promises.push(myActionPromise)`).
 - Optionally, execute a new custom search query that will yield different results from the ones displayed in the current view.
 To do so, add a `beforeSearch` method to the `ResultsView` object to modify the query (example below).
 In that case, the service waits for the results to come in before going to the next step.